Abel0828/NeurIPS23-Conflict-Relevance-in-FJ/README.md

-# On the Relationship Between Relevance and Conflict in Online Social Link Recommendations (Data and Code)
+# On the Relationship Between Relevance and Conflict in Online Social Link Recommendations (NeurIPS 2023)
-Anonymous Authors
+Yanbang Wang and Jon Kleinberg, Cornell University

 ## Environment
 * `python=3.10.4`